nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to rename a specific tag
+4. AddressBook requests for confirmation
+5. AddressBook renames the all the specified tags <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given tag does not exist

+> 3a1.
+AddressBook shows an error message and requests for an existing tag <br>
+  3a2.
+User enters a new tag <br>
+  Steps 3a1-3a2 are repeated until the tag entered exists. <br>
+  Use case resumes at step 4

 ## Appendix C : Non Functional Requirements